How to Write an Obituary for a Funeral Program

-An obituary is a common way of announcing the death of a loved one, including the details of their memorial service, usually online or in a local newspaper.
-For the purpose of this article, the obituary will form part of a funeral program that will be given to friends and family at the memorial or celebration of life service.
+In this article, the example obituary will form part of a funeral program that will be given to friends and family at the memorial or celebration of life service.
 For that reason, details like the location and content of the service can be included on another page of the program.

-It can be hard to know how to start writing an obituary for a loved one, so begin by asking yourself, what are the first words that come to mind when you think of the person.
+Then ask yourself, what are the first words that come to mind when you think of the person.
 Ask friends and family for help with this by sharing with you some memorable stories about your loved one’s life, including funny or unusual events that highlight their character and what sort of life they lived.
 You can also include details about significant life events in the obituary, such as education, marriage, children, employment, military service, charity work, religious or political activities and awards.

 For more inspiration, consider answering these questions about your loved one:

-• What was the one thing you loved most about them?
+- What was the one thing you loved most about them?

-• What did people often say about their personality?
+- What did people often say about their personality?

-• What were their proudest achievements?
+- What were their proudest achievements?

-• What hobbies or interests did they have?
+- What hobbies or interests did they have?

-• What special mannerisms or unusual character traits did they have that made them uniquely wonderful.
+- What special mannerisms or unusual character traits did they have that made them uniquely wonderful?

 Deciding on how serious or light-hearted the obituary should be is a personal decision and depends on what you consider to be most appropriate for the person and situation.
 Use your own judgement but keep in mind how you think your loved one would want to be remembered.